pelican-plugins/webassets/README.md

 ## Usage

-With the plugin installed, include one or more `{% assets %}` tags into your website's templates to generate everything your webpage will need.
-For example something like this in your template:
+With the plugin installed, include one or more `{% assets %}` tags into your web site's templates to generate everything your web page will need.
+For example, something like this in your template…

 ```html+jinja
 {% assets filters="libsass,cssmin", output="css/style.min.css", "css/style.scss" %}